top of page

 Chapel History & Restoration

-The Chapel building was constructed to teach school age children about temperance from alcohol, and the pitfalls of its usage and to offer non sectarian Sunday services to the public.
+The Chapel building was constructed to teach public school age children about temperance from alcohol, and the pitfalls of its usage and to offer non sectarian Sunday services to the public.

 Construction began in 1882 as funds allowed.
 Upon completion in 1889, the building was ready for use.
 School age children were taught from a new textbook written by Dr. Mary Hunt, about the psychological and physiological effects of alcohol on the body.
 The book was the precursor to the first science textbook for young children.
 Temperance classes ended after the end of prohibition in 1932.
 Services continued.